Car crash in Burlington sends 2 people to hospital, SIU invokes mandate

-Ontario’s Special Investigation Unit (SIU) has invoked its mandate after two people were injured in a crash in Burlington on Tuesday morning.
+Ontario’s Special Investigation Unit (SIU) has invoked its mandate after two people were injured in a collision in Burlington that involved a vehicle linked to break-and-enters on Tuesday morning.

 On Tuesday afternoon, SIU spokesperson Monica Hudon confirmed that the agency is investigating the crash.